 Step-by-step to resize SBS 2011 system partition

-Firstly, check disk partition properties in Disk Management and Dashboard.
+Firstly, check disk partition layout in Disk Management and Dashboard.

-There is drive C: D: and F: on Disk 0, I want to resize partition C: and F: (extend C: drive by taking space from F:), let's begin.
+There is drive C: D: and G: on Disk 0, there is pleny of free space in volume D, so I can extend C drive by taking free space from D.

 Before running this program, I closed all open files and running programs, so I can resize SBS 2011 partitions without rebooting.

 Note: to resize partition on Windows SBS 2011, select a reliable and safe partition software.
 NIUBI Partition Editor integrates Roll-Back protection technology to ensure data safety.
 It is able to roll back the server to the status before resizing in ONE second if any software or hardware error occur during partition resizing.
 So I always recommend this tool to resize and extend server partitions.